Intermunicipal Economic Development Strategy (IEDS)

 Mark Muller: Owner and operator of the Country Food Mart for over 30 years, Mr. Muller is clearly experienced in the needs and opportunities of the region.
 He is a successful business owner well-versed in the local economy and is a strong supporter of community organizations.

 Tarek Nemr: Owner and operator of the Blue Rock Gallery located in Black Diamond, Mr. Nemr is well experienced in retail and tourism marketing.
 He is an active member of the “Most Beautiful Art Tour of Alberta”, a collaborative group of art galleries and artists working together to draw large numbers of visitors to the communities over several tour dates.

-Matthew Wagstaff: Mr. Wagstaff is a co-owner of Rona in Black Diamond, and possesses extensive sales, financial and marketing skills.
-He is experience in working with a variety of organizations and stakeholders to plan, develop and complete community projects.
+Matthew Wagstaff: IEC Vice-Chair.
+Mr. Wagstaff is a co-owner of Rona in Black Diamond, and possesses extensive sales, financial and marketing skills.
+He is experienced in working with a variety of organizations and stakeholders to plan, develop and complete community projects.